McCreeAp0K/livevideo/README.md

 - Plays a DASH live stream using `androidx.media3`
 - Uses a custom `LoadControl` tuned for faster startup
 - Shows a full-screen loading overlay before the first frame is rendered
+- Hides the loading overlay only after the first frame is actually rendered
-- Starts playback early, then loads room data after the player becomes ready
+- Starts playback early, then loads room data after the player reaches `STATE_READY`
+- Recovers automatically from `behind live window` playback errors
 - Pauses in `onPause()` and resumes in `onResume()`

 ### Room UI